 Using fancy tech jargon and over-the-top designs to get to your point

 Why?
 It makes you look worse.
 Your job is to tell the product story, explain how much the user experience will improve, and the end results of the new feature or addition, such as more sign-ups, in-app purchases, better retention rate etc… In the art of storytelling, we know it’s important to be clear and concise, and be able to explain the “why” well enough to express how the action will drive business results.

 Doing everything your CEO, customers, team and mother ask

 You should probably do most everything your mother asks, but when it comes to building your roadmap, it’s important to take ideas into account, then back up suggestions with data.
 Get comfortable with saying “no”.
 If you accept every task or additional feature suggested, you’ll never have a finished product.
 Often in product management, done is better than perfect, so leave space to have a finished product, A/B test potential features, then make version 2.0 or updates based on intelligent qualitative and quantitative data.

+What do you think of the things to avoid as a product manager?
 Have anything to add to this list?
 Tweet us @ProductSchool